jekyll/jekyll/docs/_docs/collections.md

 ### Collections

-Each collection is accessible through the `site` variable.
+Each collection is accessible as a field on the `site` variable.
 For example, if you want to access the `albums` collection found in `_albums`, you'd use `site.albums`.

-Each collection is itself an array of documents (for example, `site.albums` is an array of documents, much like `site.pages` and `site.posts`).
-See below for how to access attributes of those documents.
+Each collection is itself an array of documents (e.g., `site.albums` is an array of documents, much like `site.pages` and `site.posts`).
+See the table below for how to access attributes of those documents.

 The collections are also available under `site.collections`, with the metadata you specified in your `_config.yml` (if present) and the following information: